Photo Credit: unsplash

 If you still have to stay in communication, probably on business-related issues and other important agendas.
 Be yourself, and don’t act too desperate.

-Understanding that there is still someone out there for you doesn’t translate to jump into another relationship right away.
+Understanding that there is still someone out there for you doesn’t translate to jumping into another relationship right away.

-Give yourself time to heal from past hurt and pains that might acts as baggage’s when you go right into another relationship.
+Give yourself time to heal from past hurt and pains that might act as baggage when you go right into another relationship.
 I am sure you don’t want to hurt someone’s feelings in the process of healing yourself.
 That won’t be good, you know.

 Conclusion

-Understand, this a phase and won’t last forever, and who knows, it might be time for a great self-recovery.
+Understand that this is a phase and won’t last forever, and who knows, it might be time for a great self-recovery.
 A time to go on a trip you had so much interest in.

 Prepare that meal you always wanted to from that old cookery book or fun part.